Programmable Hamiltonian engineering with quadratic quantum Fourier transform: Model and method

+\right ]. \ee The elementary unitary transformation between two neighboring sites is always accessible to the programmable optical lattices without synthetic gauge fields~\cite{Qiu2020npjQI}.
+The code producing the Hamiltonian sequence for arbitrary $L$ is available upon reasonable request.

-The above construction relies on the assumption that $N$ is an integer power of $2$.
-For a generic $N$ that does not take this form, we shall factorize $N$ into a product of prime numbers.
+The above construction relies on the assumption that $L$ is an integer power of $2$.
+For a generic $L$ that does not take this form, we shall factorize $L$ into a product of prime numbers.
 The QQFT can be decomposed into a series of QQFT blocks corresponding to the factorization, drawing an analogy to Eq.~\eqref{eq:omegaproduct}.
-Each prime QQFT block can be constructed following the scheme provided in Ref.~\onlinecite{Qiu2020npjQI}.
-Our Hamiltonian engineering protocol based on this local construction of QQFT is illustrated in Fig.~\ref{fig:OL}.
+Each prime QQFT block can be constructed following the scheme provided in Ref.~[\onlinecite{Qiu2020npjQI}].